Find out who pays Landfill Tax on material at unauthorised sites.

 HMRC will send the responsible person a tax assessment.
 You’ll be charged Landfill Tax at the standard rate.
 A penalty may also be charged, and in some instances criminal action may also be taken.
 Further details about penalties and charges are covered in Notice LFT1: a general guide to Landfill Tax

-Report waste being disposed at an unauthorised site
+Report material being disposed at an unauthorised site

-You must contact HMRC by telephone on: 0800 788 887 if you become aware of disposals of waste at an unauthorised site.
+You must contact HMRC by telephone on: 0800 788 887 if you become aware of disposals of material at an unauthorised site.

 Fly-tipping should be reported separately.